 We learn best by associations.
 It is easy to comprehend, remember, and retain new concepts when we can connect the dots and discover underlying patterns.
 For instance, it is easy to remember a list of names of farm animals than a list containing names of random objects that are not connected to each other.

 You can say, “The dress is red.”
 Or you can say, “The dress is as red as a ruby.”
-When you compare the color to ruby, you leave no doubt in the mind about the exact shade of red.
+When you compare the color to ruby, you leave no doubt in your mind about the exact shade of red.

 Try to help your learners draw upon their prior knowledge or experience to understand, discover similarities, and make sense of a new concept.
 Analogies and metaphors are effective instructional tools to draw similarities between two apparently dissimilar objects or ideas.
 However, ensure that you also point out the differences between the objects being compared.

 4) Use instructional strategies that establish relevance.

 Practical Exercises: Time to roll up our sleeves!
 We'll design practical exercises that are similar to what learners will be expected to perform at the workplace.
 For instance, in a course for call center employees, create activities like answering phone calls taking cues from scripts and templates.
 These hands-on exercises will give learners the confidence they need to handle real situations seamlessly.